Play: to engage in sport or recreation: FROLIC

 IMG_7725

-Children zoom back past us, shouting at their parents to hurry up.
-Bewildered faces, a family we’d seen going in circles like us, confront us as we come upon another junction with fork after fork that probably leads to loop.
+Children zoom back past us, shouting at their parents to join the fun.
+Bewildered faces mirror our own.
+We come upon another junction with fork after fork that probably leads to yet another loop.
 “Do you know the way?” the youngest of their brood asks as he points at a forbidden shortcut through the forest of corn.
 Just a few feet away, we clearly see another path but we can’t get there from here.
 The temptation is to cut through…yet signs warn us of the dire consequences of shortcuts….and I’m reminded of a few shortcuts that tempt me beyond the corn maze.

 IMG_7661